jsakamoto/BlazorWasmPreRendering.Build/MSBUILD-PROPERTIES.md

 Property name                               | Ddefault value | Description
 --------------------------------------------|----------------|------------
+BlazorWasmPrerendering                      |                | Set the `disable` to suppress prerendering.
 BlazorWasmPrerenderingRootComponentType     | `$(RootNamespace).App` | Set the full name (including namespace) of a root component class.
 BlazorWasmPrerenderingRootComponentSelector | `#app,app`     | Set the DOM element selector for attaching the root component.
 BlazorWasmPrerenderingHeadOutletComponentSelector| `head::after` | Set the DOM element selector for attaching the `<HeadOutlet>` component of the Blazor.